Charlotte Howard, Ph.D., Licensed Psychologist

 - 8 research publications in national & international professional psychology journals

-- Special training in Relationship Issues, Anxiety & Panic Disorders, Existential Concerns, & Couples, Group, and Young Adult Psychotherapy
+- Special training in Relationship Issues, Anxiety & Panic Disorders, Existential Concerns, Parenting, & Group

 - Additional areas of clinical experience: Depression, Bipolar, OCD, Eating Disorders, Personality Disorders, IBS, parenting, sexual concerns, Sleep Disorders, gender and sexual identity issues, life/career planning & motivation, chronic headaches, loss & trauma, and more.

 “I think next you will have to compile “Charlotte” the app so subscribers will have access to all the love and beauty that is you.
-I probably do not reflect this enough as is central to what we are working on (vulnerability), but I really value you so much.
 I have a lot of regrets in my life, which we are working on, but I truly would have known regret had I not met you.
 Thank you for all you do for me and my family.”

 “I owe you a world of gratitude–yet again–for caring for my heart so perfectly.
 Your caring words actually broke through, even in the face of some of my most stubborn depression.
 You have done SOOO much to improve my life.
 Thank you, thank you, thank you.”